Great news for members: St. Charles Health system stays in-network. Learn more

 How do I sign up?

-To start participating in this payment option you can complete the Medicare Prescription Payment Plan election request form, updated 9/17/2024.
+To start participating in this payment option you can complete the Medicare Prescription Payment Plan election request form, updated 11/19/2025.

 Submit your completed form to:

-During 2025: Starting January 1, 2025, you can contact us to start participating in the Medicare Prescription Payment Plan anytime during the calendar year.
+You can contact us to start participating in the Medicare Prescription Payment Plan anytime during the calendar year.
 Once you have opted into the program, your election request will be processed within 24 hours and notice of election will be sent to you within 3 calendar days.

 Remember, this payment option may not be the best choice for you if you sign up late in the calendar year (after September).
 This is because as new out-of-pocket drug costs are added to your monthly payment, there are fewer months left in the year to spread out your payments.